 - Sling 8-12’ - 1

-Navigate Outdoor organize 4-6 days long climbing clinic at the Chhukung that increase your confidence in the mountain, and support for your own safety summit Island peak with experienced International certify Nepalese climber and learn from expert how to scale the high Himalayan.
+Navigate Outdoor organize 4-6 days climbing clinic at the Chhukung that increase your confidence in the mountain, and support for your own safety summit Island peak.
+Our experienced International certify Nepalese climber and learn from expert how to scale the high Himalayan.
 This 4-6 days climbing clinic can combined after your Everest Base Camp trekking too.
 Please get everything ready and confirmed before departure you're trekking along with itinerary.

 Karnali River Experience.